by Jon Jeffryes

 Enter University of Minnesota Libraries and Caitlin Bakker, a Research Services Liaison at the Bio-Medical Library.

 Bakker immediately identified a way to simplify the process.
-The new method she proposed would provide the the School of Public Health communications team with the information they needed in regular automatic updates delivered to their inbox from a single data stream — cutting out time-consuming tasks and providing leads to interesting stories.
+The new method she proposed would provide the School of Public Health communications team with the information they needed in regular automatic updates delivered to their inbox from a single data stream — cutting out time-consuming tasks and providing leads to interesting stories.

 That data stream was Experts@Minnesota.